refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 *ERROR: While executing gem … (Gem::ImpossibleDependenciesError)*, run *gem install rails -v=3.2.15* then *gem install refinerycms*

 TIP.
-If you’re working on Windows, you should be aware that the vast majority of Refinery development is done in Unix environments.
+If you're working on Windows, you should be aware that the vast majority of Refinery development is done in Unix environments.
 If at all possible, we suggest that you develop on a Linux based operating system.